Santos Tour Down Under: Grace Brown doubles up to win stage, overall

 ADELAIDE, Australia (VN) — Grace Brown (FDJ Suez) doubled up Tuesday to win the final stage and the overall in a thrilling duel with Amanda Spratt (Trek-Segafredo).

-Spratt, who showed her card in Monday’s stage with a searing attack that was reeled in, put in a brutal acceleration to split the lead group.
+Spratt, who showed her cards on Monday’s stage with a searing attack that was reeled in, put in a brutal acceleration to split the lead group.

-Brown gave chase, and kept her compatriot on a tight leash.
-Brown put up the chase on a technical descent and caught Spratt under the red kite.
+Brown gave chase and kept her compatriot on a tight leash.
+The FDJ rider put up the chase on a technical descent and caught Spratt under the red kite.

 Results powered by FirstCycling.com